-Depending on how you got your copy of Windows 10, activation uses either a digital license or a 25-character product key.
-Without one of these, activation can't continue, and one can't be substituted for the other.
+Depending on how you got your copy of Windows 10, you'll need either a 25-character product key or a digital license to activate it.
+Without one of these, you won't be able to activate your device.
+The product key or digital license can't be substituted for one another.

 - A digital license (called a digital entitlement in Windows 10, Version 1511) is a method of activation in Windows 10 that doesn't require you to enter a product key.
 If you upgraded to Windows 10 for free from an activated copy of Windows 7 or Windows 8.1, you should have a digital license instead of a product key.

 - A Windows product key is a 25-character code used to activate Windows.
 It looks like this:

 PRODUCT KEY: XXXXX-XXXXX-XXXXX-XXXXX-XXXXX

 - Microsoft doesn't keep a record of purchased product software keys.

 - If you’re reinstalling Windows 10, you might not need a Windows product key.
 See Activation in Windows 10 for more info.

 - If you're reinstalling Windows 10 due to a motherboard problem or some other hardware issue, see Reactivating Windows 10 after a hardware change.